semihM/project_smok/README.md

      + **Example:** Bind the **"randomline"** command to key **"j"** for making your survivor say a random line from Francis

        <code>bind j "scripted_user_func randomline,self,francis"</code>

+ - By pressing reload button "**R**" and then shove button "**right-click**" :
+     + Grenade or pack held can be given to anyone if they have a free slot
+     + Grenade or pack held can be exchanged with a bot's grenade or pack
+     + Grenade and pack from a bot can be taken while holding a weapon if you have slots for them

 ---
 # Documentation Contents
 - [**Entities/objects**](https://github.com/semihM/project_smok#entities)